 Lacey, WA: Lacey is home to sparkling lakes and saltwater, densely-forested parklands, championship fairways, miles of hiking and biking trails, and an adjoining 3,700-acre wildlife refuge.
 It is also the home of the Lacey Historical Museum as well as the largest collection of beads in the world, great shopping and food.
 Towering above it all is the unbelievable magnificence of Mt.
 Rainier.
 Lacey is the perfect place to live and work.

 Application and Nomination Process: All correspondence relating to the position of Director of Financial Aid should be directed in confidence to the University’s executive recruitment consultant:

 Scott Healy & Associates

-The search process is confidential and no references will be contacted without written permission from the candidate.
-Applications submitted by January 14, 2018, will be given priority consideration.
-The search will remain open until the position is filled.
+Applications submitted by Friday, July 23, 2021, will receive priority consideration.
+This search will remain open until the position is filled.